ChristineBlume/SleepCycles/README.md

 Sleep cycles are largely detected according to the originally proposed criteria by Feinberg & Floyd (1979).
-NREM periods are periods starting with N1 with a minimal duration of 15min (can include W, up to \<5min REM).
+NREM periods are periods starting with N1 (or W following a REM period) with a minimal duration of 15min (can include W, up to \<5min REM, except for the first REMP, for which there is no minimum duration criterion).
 REM following a NREM period always represents a potential REM period, however any REMP must be at least 5min long (except the first REMP, for which no minimum duration criterion is applied).
 If a NREMP exceeds 120min in duration (excl. wake), it can be split into 2 parts.
 The new cycle starts with the first N3 episode following a phase (\>12min) with any other stage than N3, that is a lightening of sleep (cf. Rudzik et al., 2020; Jenni et al., 2004; Kurth et al., 2010).
-The function makes suggestions where splitting could be done according to these criteria.
+The function makes suggestions where splitting could be done according to these criteria and visualises the potential splitting points on top of a hypnogram.
+The user can then interactively choose where to split the NREMP.
 However, the code also offers the possibility to provide a numeric value for an epoch at which to split or you can also decide to not split at all.
+A combination of a NREMP and the following REMP represents one sleep cycle, except for the case when a NREMP is split.
+In this case, the first of the two resulting NREMPs represents a sleep cycle (without REM).

 ### Requirements